Learn, How to Raise Capital for Your Business?

 ANGLEPaisa also acts as a one-stop-shop for existing businesses that are in need of funds and to which banks and other financial institutions are reluctant to offer credit for various reasons such as not so healthy balance sheets, uncertain business prospects etc. ANGLEPaisa comes to the rescue of such battered businesses by leasing a new life by showing the way of raising capital for small business.

 In a growing and diverse economy like India, there are several firms that are not able to do well due to the lack of funds.
 Despite having the technical knowledge, machinery, marketing strategy, and skilled manpower certain business units are unable to perform at the expected level or perform at all due to a cash crunch.
-Such entities are always on the look-out of microinvestors who can infuse hard cash into the business and who can come to their rescue in such challenging times.
+Such business startups with simmering ideas are always on the look-out of microinvestors who can infuse hard cash into the business and who can come to their rescue in such challenging times.

 The microinvestors, in turn, are willing to invest in existing businesses as they see the following benefits as compared to investing in startups: